davidtwco/rfcs/text/0000-build-std/5-stage-1b.md

 > The keys `req`, `registry` and `package` from `deps` are not required per the
 > limitations on builtin dependencies.
 >
-> The key is optional and its default value will be the implicit builtin
+> The `builtin_deps` key is optional and if not present its default value will
-> dependencies:
+> be the implicit builtin dependencies:
 >
 > ```json
 > "builtin_deps" : [